thhdragon/ff5m/docs/FAQ.md

   - Move the printer closer to your router to reduce signal interference.
   - Alternatively, use an Ethernet cable for a stable connection, bypassing Wi-Fi issues.
 - **Verify IP Address**: Check the printer’s current IP address on the touchscreen or in your router’s device list.
 Update your browser’s URL or router’s static IP settings if the address has changed.
+- **Clear Browser Cache***: Clear your browser’s cache to resolve issues caused by outdated or corrupted cache data (refer to your browser’s documentation for instructions).
+Alternatively, try accessing Mainsail/Fluidd using a different browser.
 - **Configure Wi-Fi Manually**:  If your router uses the same SSID for 5GHz and 2.4GHz bands, manually edit `/etc/wpa_supplicant.conf` to [force 2.4 GHz network](#the-mod-isnt-loading-and-is-stuck-at-the-network-connection-step).
 Restart the printer after editing.
 - **Monitor Resources**: Run the `MEM` macro in Fluidd/Mainsail to check memory usage.
 If usage is high (e.g., >75%), reduce resource-intensive features like camera streaming or Spoolman (see [Resource Usage Reduction Guide](https://github.com/DrA1ex/ff5m/blob/main/docs/PRINTING.md#reducing-resource-usage)).
 - **Ensure Mod Installation**: Confirm Forge-X is fully installed and running (e.g., GuppyScreen or Feather screen is active).
 Re-flash the mod if necessary (see [Installation Guide](https://github.com/DrA1ex/ff5m/blob/main/docs/INSTALL.md)).